The independent resource on global security

 -

-On 22–23 May, SIPRI and the Asser Institute will host a short training course on international law and the governance of military technologies driven by artificial intelligence (AI).
-The course will be held at the Asser Institute in the Hague.
+On 22–23 May, SIPRI and the Asser Institute hosted a short training course on international law and the governance of military technologies driven by artificial intelligence (AI).
+The course was held at the Asser Institute in the Hague.

-Speakers will consist of a diverse group of experts from academia, research institutes and governments specialising in international law, ethics and the governance of military AI.
-The short course will be led by Dr Marta Bo, Senior Researcher at the Asser Institute and Associate Senior Researcher at SIPRI; and will feature SIPRI researchers Laura Bruun and Alexander Blanchard.
+Speakers consisted of a diverse group of experts from academia, research institutes and governments specialising in international law, ethics and the governance of military AI.
+The short course was led by Dr Marta Bo, Senior Researcher at the Asser Institute and Associate Senior Researcher at SIPRI; and featured SIPRI researchers Laura Bruun and Alexander Blanchard.

 Event contact (SIPRI)